 - The Amazon: Set where the city clashes with the jungle.

-- Language Barrier: Downplayed since both Bill and Tommy understand a little of each other's language but they still have very different native tongues.
+- Language Barrier: Downplayed, since both Bill and Tommy understand a little of each other's language.
+They still have very different native tongues.

 - Mayincatec: Set in modern Latin America, but still valid with the priests, ceremonial paintings, magic chaman with a drug culture, cannibalism, Sacred stones and the usual jungle with its classic wildlife.